 1.1 A unique geological site

 The Cirque du Fer-à-Cheval is a glacial cirque more than two kilometers in diameter, located in the Haut Giffre valley, formed over millennia by the action of glaciers.
-Its cliffs, 500 to 700 meters high, outline a semicircular shape reminiscent of a horseshoe, hence its name.
-Crowned by peaks approaching 3000 meters, such as the Tenneverge peak, the white horse, or Mont Ruan, it forms a landscape both grandiose and harmonious.
+Its cliffs, between 500 and 700 meters high, outline a semicircular shape reminiscent of a horseshoe, hence its name.
+Crowned by peaks approaching 3000 meters, such as Tenneverge Peak, the White Horse, or Mont Ruan, it forms a landscape both grandiose and harmonious.

 1.2 History and origin of the name

 The name “Fer-à-Cheval” comes directly from the shape of this natural amphitheater.
-The site’s history is closely linked to that of the village of Sixt, formerly dependent on the Sixt Abbey.
-Ancient accounts speak of pilgrimages, scientific explorations, and travelers’ tales fascinated by the beauty of the place.
+The site’s history is closely linked to that of the village of Sixt, once dependent on the Sixt Abbey.
+Ancient tales tell of pilgrimages, scientific explorations, and accounts from travelers fascinated by the beauty of the place.
 Today, the site is classified as a Grand Site de France.

 2. A paradise for hikers

 The cirque is a starting point for many walks accessible to all levels.
-Among the most well-known hikes are:
+Among the best-known hikes :

 - Le Fond de la Combe: family walk to the bottom of the cirque.

-- Le Bout du Monde: extension of the hike to the sources of the Giffre.
+- Le Bout du Monde: extension of the hike to the Giffre springs.

 - Chalet du Boret: steeper trail but offering an aerial view.